bkill16/rate-a-movie/README.md

 ## Technologies Used

 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- **Express.js**: A web back-end web framework for building RESTful APIs with Node.js.
 - **MongoDB**: A NoSQL database for storing data.
 - **Mongoose**: An Object Data Modeling (ODM) library for MongoDB and Node.js.